Below are just a few of the 120+ high profile speakers confirmed. Click here to view the full speaker line-up.

-Mr. Charbonneau is a Senior Director at PSP Investments (Montreal, Quebec) in its Infrastructure Investments group.
+Mr. Charbonneau is a Managing Director at PSP Investments (Montreal, Quebec) in its Infrastructure Investments group.
 Mr. Charbonneau joined the Infrastructure Investments group at PSP Investments in May 2006.
 He is responsible for identifying and executing transactions across various infrastructure sector and geographies as well as monitoring portfolio investments.
-Before joining PSP Investments, Mr. Charbonneau worked for a private investment fund and prior to that, he was part of the Infrastructure and PPP advisory team at PricewaterhouseCoopers (Montreal, Quebec).
+Mr. Charbonneau is Chairman of the Advisory Board of AviAlliance.

 Mr. Sidharath Kapur is the Chief Financial Officer of Airports Sector of the GMR Group since May 2009.
 The GMR group operates 3 airports viz Delhi, Hyderabad and Male airports and has significant shareholder interest in the Istanbul Sabiha Gocken airport.
 Mr Sidharath Kapur has extensive experience of over 24 years of financial management in financial services and corporate finance with various sectors including financial services, oil and gas and infrastructure.

 Matina is currently Deputy Head of QIC Global Infrastructure who on behalf of its clients has committed approximately A$7.2 billion across 22 investments and 11 geographies.
 Matina has over 25 years funds management and investment banking experience.
 Prior to joining QIC, Matina was employed by AMP Capital Investors, Bankers Trust, Macquarie Bank and Arthur Andersen.
 Matina’s current director roles are WestlinkM7, Brisbane Airport Corporation Holdings and India Infrastructure Holdings, and alternate director of Queensland Motorways.